rbourdon/rorybourdon/README.md

 ### 📖 Documentation

-This portfolio got me hired and now I'm super busy so documentation will be added as I have time.
+This portfolio got me hired and now I'm super busy so documentation will be added as I have time, maybe.

-Click the button below to clone my GraphCMS schema to a new project which you can fill out with your own content.
+Click the button below to clone my Hygraph schema to a new project which you can fill out with your own content.

 ### [![Clone project](https://hygraph.com/button)](https://app.hygraph.com/clone/1c307b6a56ea471f88368b1e42dd7191?name=rorybourdon)